Best Smart Locks with Apple Home Key 2026: Tap-to-Unlock Picks

 Can I share Apple Home Key access with family members?

-Do Apple Home Key locks work during a WiFi outage?
+Do Apple Home Key locks work during a Wi-Fi outage?

-Yes, with some limitations.
-NFC unlock works entirely locally — it does not require WiFi or internet at all.
+Yes, with limits.
+NFC tap-to-unlock works entirely locally — no Wi-Fi or internet needed.
 Physical key entry works regardless of power or connectivity.
-Remote access via the Home app requires your home hub (Apple TV or HomePod) to have internet access.
-Automations that trigger from lock events run locally on your home hub if set up for local execution.
-If both the lock and home hub lose internet access, NFC and keypad still work — you just cannot lock/unlock from outside your home network.
+Remote access via the Home app requires your Apple home hub (Apple TV or HomePod) to have internet.
+Local automations on a HomeKit hub still run.
+If the lock and hub both lose internet, NFC and keypad keep working — you just can't lock or unlock from outside your home network.

 What is the difference between HomeKit and Matter for smart locks?